DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 def run(text: str) -> Dict[str, str]

-Route the text to one of different output connections based on its language.
+Routes the text strings to different output connections based on their language.

-If the text does not match any of the languages specified at initialization, it is routed to a connection named "unmatched".
+If the document's text doesn't match any of the specified languages, the metadata value is set to "unmatched".

 Arguments: